 • Treating the households with respect and empathy, while not intervening in ways that would change their financial behaviors.

 • Participating in regular team calls to share experiences and update on findings.

 Data Collection Notes

 Field enumerators went through a training process.
 Interviews were conducted about every two weeks and lasted for about an hour each time.
-Interviews were conducted in the local languages in each village, but recorded in the database as follows: English for the Tanzania data.
+Interviews were conducted in the local languages in each village, but recorded in the database as follows: Urdu for the Pakistan data.